What is Sickle Cell?

 child with a big smile

-Blood transfusions
+Blood transfusions and red cell exchange

 Blood transfusions may be necessary for a number of reasons including preventing strokes, worsening anaemia, improving oxygen delivery to the body and lungs during an acute chest syndrome episode, and to prevent complications before an operation.